-Feeding your trees mean you will need to fertilize and water the trees.
+Feeding your trees means you will need to fertilize and water the trees.

 Trees need nutrients, which they can get from fertilizer.
 Fertilizer for trees can help them to grow stronger and taller.
 It can also increase their resilience against diseases and some pests.
 Watering your tree is also essential.
 How much you water your tree depends both, on the soil around your tree, as well as your climate.
 If you are in an area that receives quite a bit of rainfall, then you will not need to water your tree as much.
 Also if the soil around your tree

 Mulch Around Your Trees